Fleppe/Fleppe/README.md

 Here are some ideas to get you started:
 -->
 - 🤖 I’m currently working on my Bachelor's thesis, "Design of a mobile robot localization system without the use of external infrastructure in the ROS environment"
-- 🚀 I recently published SVOC (student research activity) project "Mobile Robot Control" about SLAM algorithm evaluation in ROS2 simulation. <!-- Check it out [here]() -->
+- 🚀 I recently published SVOC (student research activity) project "Mobile Robot Control" about SLAM algorithm evaluation in ROS2 simulation.Check it out [here](https://github.com/Fleppe/SVOC/blob/master/mobile_robot_control.pdf)
 - 💻 I’m currently learning C++

 ### 📫 You can reach me here